Thoughts on AI pause

 In reality, we already have greater-than-human intelligences.
 They’re all around us.
 And indeed, they drive forward the frontiers of science and technology in ways that unaugmented individual humans can’t.

-Naam gives a specific example of an existing self-improving “superintelligence” (a “super” goal achiever, that is), namely Intel:
+Naam gives a specific example of an existing self-improving “superintelligence” (i.e. a super goal achiever), namely Intel:

 Intel employs giant teams of humans and computers to design the next generation of its microprocessors.
 Faster chips mean that the computers it uses in the design become more powerful.
 More powerful computers mean that Intel can do more sophisticated simulations, that its CAD (computer aided design) software can take more of the burden off of the many hundreds of humans working on each chip design, and so on.
 There’s a direct feedback loop between Intel’s output and its own capabilities. …